lsu-ddem/pathways-site/content/2_Graphics/3_BugSquish/6_Lesson_6/index.md

 * d: diameter of a circular sprite.
 * color: color of a sprite with no animation.

 In addition to these, a full list can be found using the [p5.play reference materials for sprites](https://p5play.org/docs/classes/Sprite.html).
-Some of the mroe common ones are listed below:
+Some of the more common ones are listed below:

 * immovable: true or false. true make sprite unable to be moved by other objects on the canvas.
 * friction: gives the sprite a simulation of friction when moving.